 MRI films can be colorized to show spinal disc bulges, protrusions, herniations and nerve root impingements which can be seen more clearly and impactfully by having color added to the original film.
 Colorized MRI films can distinctly show the detail of a client’s soft tissue injuries to an audience that may not entirely understand the black and white original film.
 Colorized MRI films illustrate the nature of a client’s soft tissue injuries and provide an instant visualization of seriousness of the injuries.

 Since the anatomy, injury, or postoperative condition is colorized directly over the original diagnostic film, they are easy for the expert to use in order to aid and assist their testimony and explain injuries to the jury.
-These are medically accurate and allows for a side by side comparison with the original diagnostic film.
+These are medically accurate and allow for a side by side comparison with the original diagnostic film.

 Film colorizations of a client’s DICOM films (X-rays, MRIs and CT Scans) are definitely something attorneys can use to enhance the value of their cases and are also one of the most affordable assets available on the market today.

-Total Trial Solutions charges a flat rate of only $375 per image to be colored.
-There are no hidden fees such as “set-up” or “management” fees that are added like many in the industry do – the price is the price – $375.
+Total Trial Solutions charges a flat rate of only $425 per image to be colored.
+There are no hidden fees such as “set-up” or “management” fees that are added like many in the industry do – the price is the price – $425.

-$5.6M Verdict | Tractor-Trailer Crash | New York This is a distracted driving case involving a tractor-trailer driver’s choice to ignore road signage and surrounding traffic as he approached a construction zone.
-Ultimately, resulting in a multi-vehicle collision and serious
+$5.6M Verdict | Tractor-Trailer Crash | New York This is a distracted driving case involving a tractor-trailer driver’s choice to ignore road

-$3.5M Settlement | Construction | New York This case involves the failure of a general contractor/property owner to ensure that their subcontractor’s employees, who were working at elevated heights, were provided the necessary safety equipment as required by NY Labor
+$3.5M Settlement | Construction | New York This case involves the failure of a general contractor/property owner to ensure that their subcontractor’s

-$12.75M Settlement | Premises Liability | Pennsylvania This case involves a delivery driver who fell approximately nine feet from an elevated platform while making a delivery, resulting in serious injury.
-There is a hydraulic-powered lift platform that moves vertically between
+$12.75M Settlement | Premises Liability | Pennsylvania This case involves a delivery driver who fell approximately nine feet from an elevated platform

 Total Trial Solutions occasionally sends out emails including case studies and important legal information.
 We never sell or share your information and you can unsubscribe at any time.